 What are the advantages and disadvantages of dental bridges?

 Dental bridges are less expensive than implants, and they are often covered by insurance, but they typically only last 5-7 years.
 Because all teeth in a bridge are cemented together, you cannot brush and floss as usual.
 Dental bridges also require your natural teeth to be sanded down to fit the crowns.
 They still look fairly natural, and they only take a few weeks to complete.
 A bridge may also be better than implants if you have been missing your natural tooth for a long time.

 In the event that you do need a tooth replaced, the choice is ultimately your own.
 Feel free to call a great dentist in St. George, Utah, Dr. Kelly J. Olsen at Red Cliffs Dental.
 He can provide you with his expert advice on your individual case.
-If you want to learn more about dental implants, you can read about it on our website.
+If you want to learn more about all on 4 dental implants, you can read about it on our website.

 Tags: best dentist st. george, best dentist st. george utah, dental bridge st george, dental bridge st. gorge utah, dental implants st. george, dental implants st. george utah, dental implants vs dental bridge, dentist St. George, dentist St. George Utah, tooth replacement st. george, tooth replacement st. george utah